Generating and Imputing Tabular Data via Diffusion and Flow-based Gradient-Boosted Trees

-These AI techniques have the potential to be used as a mean to artificially increase sample size in order to reduce the problem of small data (i.e., data augmentation).
-Furthermore, the problem of inpainting (i.e., restoring missing parts of an image) with image data is the same problem as imputation with tabular data \citep{yun2023imputation}, and state-of-the-art generative models, such as diffusion models, are particularly good at solving this task \citep{meng2021sdedit,lugmayr2022repaint, zheng2022diffusion, ouyang2023missdiff}.
-This suggests that generative models have the potential to improve some of the big issues relating to tabular datasets: small data and missing values.
+{Remarkably, there has been significant advancements in the field of generative models such as images \citep{brock2018large, karras2019style, rombach2022high}, audio \citep{chen2020wavegrad,kong2020diffwave}, videos \citep{voleti2022mcvd, harvey2022flexible}, graphs \citep{niu2020permutation}, and tabular data \citep{kim2022stasy, kotelnikov2023tabddpm, borisov2022language}.
+These methods offer the possibility to artificially expand datasets, addressing the challenge of limited data akin to data augmentation techniques \cite{MUMUNI2022100258}.
+Furthermore, the latest generative models have demonstrated remarkable effectiveness at inpainting \citep{meng2021sdedit,lugmayr2022repaint, zheng2022diffusion, ouyang2023missdiff}, which involves restoring missing image portions, much like imputing missing data in the case of tabular data \citep{yun2023imputation}.
+This demonstrates the potential of generative models to alleviate the challenges of limited data and missing values encountered in tabular datasets.}

 One of the most successful recent generative models is Diffusion Models (DMs) \citep{sohl2015deep, song_generative_2019, song_improved_2020, song_score-based_2021, ho_denoising_2020}.
 DMs estimate the score-function (gradient log density) and rely on Stochastic Differential Equations (SDEs) to generate samples.
-A more recent approach called Conditional Flow Matching (CFM) instead estimates a vector field and relies on Ordinary Differential Equations (ODEs) to generate data \citep{liu2022flow, lipman_flow_2022, tong2023improving}.
-Both methods have shown great success in generating data from various modalities.
+A more recent approach called Conditional Flow Matching (CFM) instead estimates a vector field and relies on Ordinary Differential Equations (ODEs) to generate data \citep{liu2022flow, albergo2023building, lipman_flow_2022, tong2023improving, tong2023simulationfree}. {Both methods have been successful in data generation tasks.}

-Traditionally, DMs and CFMs have used deep neural networks to estimate the score-function or the vector field because Neural Networks (NNs) are considered Universal Function Approximators (UFAs) \citep{hornik1989multilayer}.
+Traditionally, DMs and CFMs have relied on deep neural networks to estimate the score-function or the vector field because Neural Networks (NNs) are considered Universal Function Approximators (UFAs) \citep{hornik1989multilayer}.
 However, many other UFAs exist.
-For example, Decision Trees, and more complex tree-based methods such as Random Forests \citep{breiman2001random}, and Gradient-Boosted Trees (GBTs) \citep{friedman2000additive, friedman2001greedy} are UFAs \citep{royden1968real, watt2020machine}.
+For example, Decision Trees and more complex tree-based methods such as Random Forests \citep{breiman2001random} or Gradient-Boosted Trees (GBTs) \citep{friedman2000additive, friedman2001greedy} are also UFAs \citep{royden1968real, watt2020machine}.
 Furthermore, for tabular data prediction and classification, GBTs tend to perform better than neural networks \citep{shwartz2022tabular, borisov2022deep, grinsztajn2022tree}, and most of them can natively handle missing data through careful splitting \citep{chen2015xgboost,prokhorenkova2018catboost}.